3 Wood vs 3 Hybrid Differences and Benefits

 Many amateurs will probably find their 3-iron and 4-iron travel similar distances.
 You may find that a 3-hybrid would give you better separation from your 4 iron as it is easier to hit.
 Particularly for a golfer with a slower swing.

 You also need to consider the course you play most often.
 Are there a number of long par-3s which might require fairway woods to reach?
 Does the course have several par-5s that you might be able to get on in two shots?

 You need to come up with a mixture of clubs to suit the bulk of the golf that you play and the distances you are able to achieve.

-Manufacturers of iron sets have dropped the 3 iron pretty much entirely and even the 4 iron is often now omitted.
-The assumption being that players are more likely to purchase hybrids at that end of their golf bag.
+Manufacturers of iron sets have dropped the 3-iron pretty much entirely and even the 4 iron is often now omitted.
+The assumption is that players are more likely to purchase hybrids at that end of their golf bag.
 Sets of irons now being sold are 5-SW or even 5-PW!

 You have to remember that you need a decent amount of clubhead speed to get good results with 3 and 4 irons.

 An increasing number of tour professionals now use hybrids rather than long irons.
 Don’t forget they spend all day, every day working on their game so if they can see the benefit then I’m sure you could too.

 3 Wood And 3 Hybrid – Pros and Cons